About

 Won 27-26v Francis Douglas Memorial College

-Lost 0-21v Feilding High School
+Lost 0-21v FAHS - Feilding High School

 Lost 18-41v Wesley College